ArweaveTeam/docs.arweave.org-info/mining/faqs.md

 A slightly bigger issue is your "peer reputation".
 All peers in the network maintain a rating for all other peers based on past activity.
-It basically boils down to the amount of valid data exchanged - as your node exchanges valid data peers, your reputation increases.
+It basically boils down to the amount of valid data exchanged.
+As your node sends valid data to peers, your reputation increases.
 Reputation is currently tracked by IP:PORT, so whenever your IP changes, your repuation will be reset.

-Reputation primarily comes into play when you mine a solution - peers will process the solutions of higher reputation peers first.
+Reputation primarily comes into play when you mine a solution, Peers will process the solutions of higher reputation peers first.
 So if you have a low reputation and mine a block at about the same time as a miner with a higher reputation, there's a greater chance that your block will be processed later and potentially orphaned.